google/nodejs-container-image-builder/README.md

 `const {auth} = require('container-image-builder')`

 Authenticate to docker registries.
-This library has built in support for [Google Container Registery](https://cloud.google.com/container-registry/) (`gcr.io`) and read only access to docker hub. for all other cases it'll fall back to using docker credential helpers already installed on your system.
+This library has built in support for [Google Container Registery](https://cloud.google.com/container-registry/) (`gcr.io`) and [docker hub](https://hub.docker.com/). for all other cases it'll fall back to using docker credential helpers already installed on your system.

 - `auth(imageSpecifier,scope,options) Promise<{Secret?:string,Username?:string,token?:string}>`